-Fig. 1 shows the overall architecture of ifMail.
+Fig. 2 shows the overall architecture of the ifMail system.
 The main modules are:

 - WebMail, that allows the user to access email functionalities via a Web browser.
 It has been developed specifically for this project in order to connect and integrate categorizing, filtering, and alerting.
-More specifically, the WebMail module implements the only user interface of the system and it allows the configuration of the innovative services. - Mail Filtering and Classification Engine, made up by three sub-modules: - a) Monitoring Agent, that monitors the arrival of new messages and calls the categorization and filtering operations. if Mail supports POP and IMAP servers, and any number of email accounts. - b) Internal Representation Builder, that parses the text of message subject and body, extracts lexical tokens, removes stop words, extracts the stem of the terms, and builds the internal representation of the message, stored in the Internal Representation Database. - c) Categorization, that executes categorization and handles feedback data.
-This module contains the IFT submodule: IFT compares the internal representation of the incoming message with each category profile, and modifies the category profile according to user's relevance feedback.
+More specifically, the WebMail module implements the only user interface of the system and it allows the configuration of the innovative services. - Mail Filtering and Classification Engine, made up by the following three submodules: - a) Monitoring Agent, that monitors the arrival of new messages and calls the categorization and filtering operations. if Mail supports POP and IMAP servers, and any number of email accounts. - b) Internal Representation Builder, that parses the text of message subject and body, removes stop words, extracts the stem of the terms, and builds the internal representation of the message, stored in the Internal Representation Database. - c) Categorization, that executes categorization and handles feedback data.
+This module contains, and relies on, the IFT submodule: IFT compares the internal representation of the incoming message with each category profile, and modifies the category profile according to user's relevance feedback.